gordonmurray/terraform_salt_digitalocean/readme.md

 * terraform apply -var-file="variables.tfvars" -auto-approve

-You will not have 1 Salt master and 1  or more Salt minions runing in your DigitalOcean account.
+You will now have 1 Salt master and 1  or more Salt minions runing in your DigitalOcean account.

 To change the number of Droplets or to change the size of the droplets, edit droplets.tf.